Zugamifk/araci/Notes/Shrines.md

 When resting at a shrine, many actions are available.
 * If the candles are not lit, they can be lit to save the game.
 They will eventually go out over time.
 * Give an offering at the statue.
-Depending on the offering, the gods will grant Araci with an amount of magical power.
+Offerings build favor with different spirits and gods.
+* Make a Pact.
+* Spend favor to gain a blessing or enchantment.
+* Cook food.
+* Rest to pass time and heal.